Script Revision Lab in Spanish

 About the Lab

-The Script Revision Lab in Spanish is a two-week residential workshop that gives independent screenwriters from around the world the opportunity to work intensively on their feature length narrative scripts in an environment structured to foster professional collaboration and high-quality script development.
+The Script Revision Lab in Spanish gives independent screenwriters from around the world the opportunity to work intensively on their feature-length narrative scripts in an environment structured to foster professional collaboration and high-quality script development.
 All writers or writer/directors developing a narrative feature film are eligible to apply.
 Applications are only accepted for completed scripts that are ready for the revision process.
 The lab is held in Spanish.

-The lab is held in Tzintzuntzan, a small town in the State of Michoacán, Mexico, approximately 50 km from the city of Morelia.
+The two-week residential workshop is held every year in January in Tzintzuntzan, a small town in the State of Michoacán, Mexico, approximately 50 km from the city of Morelia.
 The workshop, writing, and living spaces are tucked amidst the beauty of the Sierra Madre Mountains, overlooking Lake Patzcuaro, a quiet natural retreat.

-In each workshop session, participants present work to the group.
-In total, each participant has three opportunities to present work at different stages of the rewriting and revision process.
+In each workshop session, participants present work to the group at different stages of the rewriting and revision process.
 Participants can discuss their work at crucial stages of writing, refine story ideas and visual language, further develop characters, and hone structure.
 The facilitator guides discussion both to ensure that it addresses the unique challenges the presenter is struggling with and so that other participants can gain insight into their own challenges.
 The focus here is on close readings, rigorous analysis, and a supportive, collegial group mentality.